google/flax/docs/design_notes/module_lifecycle.rst

 Here ``inner`` takes a function that closes over a Module instance.
 In this example, that works fine because we are not transforming the inner method with a lifted transformation.
 Most methods are not transformed but it is good to know how to make Module methods transformable.

 The main obstacle for transformability are types that JAX does not recognize.
-By default JAX will recognize containers (lists, dictionaries, and tuples) of JAX/NumPy arrays and python scalars (bool, int, float, etc.).
-The containers are called `pytrees <https://jax.readthedocs.io/en/latest/jax-101/05.1-pytrees.html>`_ and the pytree API is extensible with custom types.
-With the flax.struct package you can also define pytree compatible dataclasses.
+JAX only understands `Pytree <https://jax.readthedocs.io/en/latest/jax-101/05.1-pytrees.html>`_ arguments.
+That's arbitrarily nested Python containers (dict, list, tuple) of (Jax) numpy ndarrays and Python numbers/bools.
+Flax allows to define dataclasses which are Pytree compatible using the `flax.struct <https://flax.readthedocs.io/en/latest/flax.struct.html>`_ API.

 Function closure is the most common way to accidentally hide a JAX array or Linen Module from a transformation.
 There is however an easy workaround if you want to pass closures that are also compatible with JAX and Linen transformations: